StakeSquid/evm-loadbalancer/README.md

    - If two or more nodes have the same chainhead, the balancer selects the one with the lowest latency or load, based on the priority defined in the configuration (`load_balance_priority`).

 4. **Local Node Prioritization**:
-   - If a local node (i.e., a node in the `local_endpoints`) is up-to-date and responsive, it is generally prioritized over monitoring or fallback nodes.
+   - If a local node (i.e., a node in the `local_nodes`) is up-to-date and responsive, it is generally prioritized over monitoring or fallback nodes.

 ### 3. Failover Mechanism